yy140/Office-Management/README.md

 ```

 ```
-As an office manager,
+As an staff manager,
 In order to distinguish between meeting rooms
 I would like my meeting room to have a name
 ```

 ```
-As an office manager
+As an staff manager
 So that my staff can coordinate meetings
 I would like to add a meeting room to my office
 ```

 ```
-As an office manager
+As an staff manager
 So that my staff can coordinate meetings
 I would like to list all the meeting rooms in my office
 ```